Segmentation-Free Streaming Machine Translation: Introduction

 Streaming Machine Translation (STR-MT) is a specific task of Machine Translation (MT) that consists in translating an unbounded input text stream in real-time.
 STR-MT systems are typically used in a cascaded setting following a streaming Automatic Speech Recognition (ASR) system.
 This task has many applications for scenarios such as live broadcasting, parliamentary debates, live lectures, etc. where the input speech to be translated is potentially several hours long, and the system must provide accurate and real-time translations over the live session.

-However, standard MT systems are not well prepared to work in the conditions described above.
-Training samples for standard MT systems are sentence-aligned pairs, so there is a length mismatch between the training (a few hundred tokens) and inference conditions (thousands of tokens for live sessions).
+However, conventional MT systems are not well prepared to work in the conditions described above.
+Training samples for conventional MT systems are sentence-aligned pairs, so there is a length mismatch between the training (a few hundred tokens at most) and inference conditions (thousands of tokens for live sessions).
 Conventionally, some sort of segmentation model is used in order to split the incoming text stream into sentence-like units, so that they can be translated by the MT system.
-Each sentence-like unit, or segment, is typically translated in isolation, although techniques from document MT can be used to provide additional context to a standard MT model beyond the current sentence~\cite{tiedemann-scherrer-2017-neural,agrawal-etal-2018-contextual,scherrer-etal-2019-analysing,ma-etal-2020-simple,Zheng2020b,Li2020b,zhang-etal-2021-beyond}.
-These techniques can be adapted to the streaming case using the concept of streamig history~\cite{iranzo-sanchez-etal-2022-simultaneous}, which keeps a limited context of the previously seen source segments and their corresponding translation generated by the MT model.
-We collectively refer to all approaches that use an independent segmenter model as the {\it Segmented setting}.
+Each sentence-like unit, or segment, is typically translated in isolation, although techniques from document MT can be used to provide additional context to a conventional MT model beyond the current sentence~\cite{tiedemann-scherrer-2017-neural,agrawal-etal-2018-contextual,scherrer-etal-2019-analysing,ma-etal-2020-simple,Zheng2020b,Li2020b,zhang-etal-2021-beyond}.
+These techniques can be adapted to the streaming case using the concept of streaming history~\cite{iranzo-sanchez-etal-2022-simultaneous}, which keeps a limited context of the previously seen source segments and their corresponding translations generated by the MT model.
+We collectively refer to all approaches that use an independent upstream segmenter model as the {\it Segmented setting}.

 The main downside of the Segmented setting is that the translation quality is very dependant on the quality of the segmenter, and forcing a hard decision without involving the MT system conditions the resulting translation quality.
-This is particularly relevant in scenarios such as speech-to-speech translation, where the decisions of the model cannot be changed once the output has been provided to the user.
+This is particularly relevant in scenarios where we have a downstream system.
+On this line of work, our final goal is to build a streaming speech-to-speech translation system using an additional downstream streaming TTS model.
+The decisions of the TTS model cannot be changed once the output has been sent to the user, and therefore it is not possible to change the output of the segmenter/MT systems.